karuppiah7890/opensource/info/how-to-contribute.md

 systems that it supports.
 So, you need to know them too in a basic manner, to work with the different versions of the software and to contribute too.

+You will also need to learn about the source code hosting website itself a bit to understand how to contribute code to the project.
+Just the basics to start with should be good! :)

 Source code versioning tools - I have usually worked with softwares that use `git`, the famous version control system tool.
 There are so many other tools out there, that are used by some softwares for their source code versioning.